Knewton/lentil/README.md

 python setup.py install
 ```

-If you wish to run the tests, simply make sure you have
+If you wish to run the tests, make sure you have
-[tox](https://tox.readthedocs.org/en/latest/) installed and then simply run
+[tox](https://tox.readthedocs.org/en/latest/) installed and then run

 ```
 tox